Kanwar Pal Singh Gill: 1958–1984

-Gill joined the Indian Police Service in 1958 and was assigned to the Assam and Meghalaya states in northeast India.
+Gill joined the Indian Police Service in 1958 and was assigned to the Assam and Meghalaya states in the northeastern India.

 In the early 1980s, Gill served as Inspector General of Police in Assam.
-Vinayak Ganapathy, writing for rediff.com in 2003, noted Gill's no-nonsense style of functioning, which earned him the sobriquet 'supercop' in Punjab, made him "unpopular" among influential sections of the population in Assam and called him "a controversial figure".
+Vinayak Ganapathy, writing for Rediff.com in 2003, noted Gill's no-nonsense style of functioning, which earned him the sobriquet 'supercop' in Punjab, made him "unpopular" among influential sections of the population in Assam and called him "a controversial figure".
 While Director General of police in Assam, Gill was charged with kicking a demonstrator to death, but was acquitted by the Delhi High Court.
-Gill lived in the northeast region of India for 28 years, returning to his home state of Punjab in 1984.
+Gill lived in the northeastern India for 28 years, returning to his home state of Punjab in 1984.
+Assamese students had knocked off Gill’s turban one time in response to him kickstarting the Assam Agitation due to kicking a demonstrator to death.

 1984–1995

-He has been called a 'supercop', for his work in Punjab, where he was the Director General of Police from 1988 to 1990 and then again from 1991 until his retirement from the Indian Police Service in 1995.
+He has been called a 'supercop', for his work in Punjab, and amongst Punjabis he is generally known as the “Butcher of Punjab”; where he was the Director General of Police from 1988 to 1990 and then again from 1991 until his retirement from the Indian Police Service in 1995.

 During this era when Sikh extremists in the Khalistan movement were active in Punjab, there were reports of human rights violations in the Punjab region.

 Amnesty International reported that, from 1983 to 1994, armed groups "struggling" to form an independent Sikh state, assassinating perpetrators of the 1984 Sikh pogroms or Congress Party members, and taking hostages.
 It further reported that the police responded with a crackdown, "illegally detaining, torturing and killing hundreds of young men".
 Human Rights Watch (HRW) reported that from the 1980s Sikh separatists were guilty of targeted assassinations and attacks upon Hindu minorities in the Punjab state.
 HRW also reported that the government response resulted in further serious "human rights violations against tens of thousands".
 HRW report in 1991 described the security forces using "increasingly brutal methods to stem the militant movement, resulting in widespread human rights violations."
 Thousands of civilians and suspected militants were summarily executed in "staged" encounter killings.
 Many "disappeared" while in police custody and thousands were detained without trial and subjected to torture.
 The post-1991 period coincides with Gill's second tenure as Director General of Punjab police.
 It is this period that witnessed the most serious escalation of violence.

 In May 1988, he commanded Operation Black Thunder to flush out militants hiding in the Golden Temple.
 Compared to Operation Blue Star, little damage was inflicted on the Golden Temple.
 In what was reported as a successful operation, around 67 Sikhs surrendered and 4 were killed in the encounter.
 Gill stated that he did not want to repeat the mistakes made by Indian army during Operation Blue Star.
 In contrast to prior operations, minimum force was used under full public scrutiny.